 I knew I had to visit Pompeii when I went to Italy.
 Having learned so much about Ancient Rome, I couldn’t pass on an opportunity to see this time capsule.
 As the city was destroyed and covered by volcanic ash and lava, it was also preserved by it.

-Pompeii in Ancient RomePompeii’s location on the coast, near modern-day Naples, made this a very valuable port.
+Pompeii’s location on the coast, near modern-day Naples, made this a very valuable port.
 It was a thriving city long before it became a part of the Roman Empire in 80 B.C.
 The Greeks, Phoenicians and Etruscans all traded their goods through here.

 In the days before the eruption, there were number of warning signs that went mostly ignored.
 Since people were so accustomed to them, they probably didn’t fully understand the danger.
 The tremors and quakes became more frequent in the days leading to the eruption.
 Nobody seemed to be alarmed and the volcano erupted as everyone was going about their daily tasks.

 Part of me is horrified by what happened, yet another part of me is amazed as to how many records of the event exist.
 Those who lived at the time left very detailed writings of what occurred in days leading to the eruption and the event itself.
 Thanks to those notes, it is estimated that the volcano erupted on August 24, 79 A.D.

 As Pompeii and Herculaneum lay buried under ground, everything from that time did as well.
 The mineral composition of the debris preserved both towns like a time capsule.
 Excavations provided a look into what life was like for the Romans of the day.
 We can learn all about city planning, architecture and everyday activities of those that lived there by what has been uncovered.

 It was quite interesting to walk on the streets that were once bustling with activity.
 You can still see the indents the wheels of the chariots left on the stoned streets.
 The baths, public toilets and drains are quite fascinating.
 I have always been amazed of how advanced the ancients were and how that knowledge was lost for centuries.
 It boggles your mind to see such elaborate sewage systems that were forgotten for generations.
 Would life have been different in the middle ages if they had running water and a sewage system?
 It definitely something I have thought about extensively.
 Maybe that’s just me.

 There were many wealth Romans living in Pompeii.
 You can see how their households were built by the layouts and construction.
 Some still have frescos on the walls as well as other intricate decoration that hint of the glory of the past.